Workflow/Validation Rules

 Validation rules verify that the data a user enters in a record meets the standards you specify before the user can save the record.
 These validation rules help ensure that any record being created or updated qualifies to defined business rules.
 If not, then developers/ administrators can display required error message.

-Validation rule constitutes of:
+Validation rules consist of:

 • Formula — formula to evaluate business rule.
 If formula evaluates to TRUE, validation error is thrown, else it’s considered as validation success